BND Hamburger Icon

 Did You Know?Did you know

-Nearly 9 out of 10 consumers (88%) who do a local search on their smartphone call or visit a store related to their search within a day, according to research by Nectafy.
+Nearly nine out of 10 consumers (88 percent) who do a local search on their smartphone call or visit a store related to their search within a day, according to research by Nectafy.

 How to manage Google reviews for your business

-Customer reviews are an integral part of any business; unfortunately, many SMB owners are not adequately trained when it comes to handling and responding to negative reviews.
-In fact, the problem is so widespread that Google provides tips to business users, but we have a few to add as well.
+Customer reviews are an integral part of any business.
+Unfortunately, many SMB owners are not adequately trained when it comes to handling and responding to negative reviews.
+The problem is so widespread that Google provides tips to business users but we have a few to add as well:

-• Pay attention to repeat criticism.
-The biggest mistake business owners make when it comes to online reviews is taking the positive feedback to heart and dismissing anything negative.
+• Pay attention to repeated criticism: The biggest mistake business owners make when it comes to online reviews is taking positive feedback to heart and dismissing anything negative.
 The fact is, it doesn’t matter if you disagree or don’t see the problem yourself, if multiple reviewers say your staff is rude, your prices are too high, your service is not up to snuff or anything else negative, then listen.
-Online reviews are like a free focus group, and you can either stick your head in the sand at the first sign of anything critical or improve your business by listening and adapting.
+Online reviews are like a free focus group and you can either stick your head in the sand at the first sign of anything critical or improve your business by listening and adapting.

 author image